-The College Board is a not-for-profit membership association whose mission is to connect students to college success and opportunity.
-Founded in 1900, the College Board is composed of more than 5,700 schools, colleges, universities and other educational organizations.
-Each year, the College Board serves seven million students and their parents, 23,000 high schools, and 3,800 colleges through major programs and services in college readiness, college admission, guidance, assessment, financial aid and enrollment.
-Among its widely recognized programs are the SAT®, the PSAT/NMSQT®, the Advanced Placement Program® (AP®), SpringBoard® and ACCUPLACER®.
-The College Board is committed to the principles of excellence and equity, and that commitment is embodied in all of its programs, services, activities and concerns.
+The College Board is a mission-driven not-for-profit organization that connects students to college success and opportunity.
+Founded in 1900, the College Board was created to expand access to higher education.
+Today, the membership association is made up of more than 5,900 of the world's leading educational institutions and is dedicated to promoting excellence and equity in education.
+Each year, the College Board helps more than seven million students prepare for a successful transition to college through programs and services in college readiness and college success - including the SAT and the Advanced Placement Program.
+The organization also serves the education community through research and advocacy on behalf of students, educators, and schools.
+The College Board is committed to the principles of excellence and equity, and that commitment is embodied in all of its programs, services, activities, and concerns.

-© 2011 The College Board.
-College Board, ACCUPLACER, Advanced Placement Program, AP, AP Central, SAT, SpringBoard and the acorn logo are registered trademarks of the College Board.
-Admitted Class Evaluation Service is a trademark owned by the College Board.
-PSAT/NMSQT is a registered trademark of the College Board and National Merit Scholarship Corporation.
+© 2012 The College Board.
+College Board, Advanced Placement Program, AP, SAT and the acorn logo are registered trademarks of the College Board.
 All other products and services may be trademarks of their respective owners.
 Permission to use copyrighted College Board materials may be requested online at: www.collegeboard.com/inquiry/cbpermit.html.